-In March of 2023, the United States Environmental Protection Agency (EPA) issued proposed maximum contaminant levels for six per- and polyfluoroalkyl substances (PFAS).
-In September of 2023, Cal Water filed an application with the CPUC to modify the PFAS MA to track capital related costs associated with activities necessary to comply with the proposed PFAS drinking water regulations.
+In March of 2023, the United States Environmental Protection Agency (EPA) issued proposed maximum contaminant levels for six per- and polyfluoroalkyl substances (PFAS). full decoupling WRAM in their next GRCs.
+In September of 2023, 2020, Cal Water filed an application with Application for Rehearing at the CPUC seeking to modify reverse the PFAS MA to track capital related costs associated with activities necessary to comply with the proposed PFAS drinking water regulations.
 Cal Water also proposed to submit Tier 2 advice letters requesting authority to add completed PFAS-related capital projects to authorized rate base.